danfuzz/samizdat/README.md

 Producing a Samizdat executable, per se, requires two items of its
 environment:

-* Samizdat requires a C compiler / linker.
+* A C compiler / linker.
 The variant of C used in Samizdat is C99 with modest use of extensions that are available in both Clang and the Gnu C compiler.

-* Samizdat requires a C library to link with.
+* A C library to link with.
 It expects to link with a Posix-compatible library which exports a few additional commonly-supported functions, including notably those for dynamic code loading.

 The automated build for Samizdat requires these additional items: